 Let’s revisit Kaye.
 Instead of becoming bitter, she became better.
 First by going on an emotional roller coaster commonly experienced by the disappointed: she grieved.

-Starting out with disbelief, it accelerated to anger and subsequently plunged into doldrums of helplessness and rejection.
+Starting out with disbelief, it accelerated to anger and subsequently plunged into a doldrums of helplessness and rejection.

-Strangely, it was also during those moments of despair when she had an epiphany that she actually has a choice – stop dwelling on the problem, start dealing with it head on.
+Strangely, it was also during those moments of despair when she had an epiphany that she actually has a choice – stop dwelling on the problem, start dealing with it head-on.
 With that, she swallowed the bitter pill.

 Kaye starts by taking stock of the situation.
 Resilient people are goal-oriented.
 Goals give people reasons to keep going in the face of adversity.
 Kaye’s goal is to head an IT department ever since she graduated cum laude from York University five years ago.

 She is highly ambitious and hungry for success.
 She is well grounded and has huge levels of self-awareness on what she’s good at.
 Coupled with a healthy dose of proportion, she is keenly aware of what is within her control and what is not.

 Instead of blaming it on HR, her manager or the company, she faced the problem head on and became solution oriented.
 She asked herself the following powerful questions:

 - What can I learn from this experience?